geek-cookbook/geek-cookbook/manuscript/recipies/gitlab.md

+hero: Gitlab - A recipe for a self-hosted GitHub alternative

 # GitLab

 GitLab is a self-hosted [alternative to GitHub](https://about.gitlab.com/comparison/).
 The most common use case is (a set of) developers with the desire for the rich feature-set of GitHub, but with unlimited private repositories.